Runnymede: John F. Kennedy Memorial

-The British memorial for U.S. President John F. Kennedy was jointly dedicated on 14 May 1965, by Queen Elizabeth II and Jacqueline Kennedy, prior to a reception for the Kennedy family at Windsor Castle.
-The memorial consists of a garden and Portland stone memorial tablet inscribed with the famous quote from his Inaugural Address:
+On 14 May 1965, Queen Elizabeth II and Jacqueline Kennedy jointly dedicated the British memorial for U.S. President John F. Kennedy, prior to a reception for the Kennedy family at Windsor Castle.
+The memorial consists of a garden and Portland stone memorial tablet inscribed with JFK's famous quote from his Inaugural Address:

-Visitors reach the memorial by treading a steep path of irregular granite steps, intended to symbolise a pilgrimage.
-There are 50 steps in total.
-Each step is different from all others, with the entire flight made from 60,000 hand-cut granite setts.
+Visitors reach the memorial by treading a steep path of 50 irregular granite steps, intended to symbolise a pilgrimage, where each step represents one of the 50 states in the USA.
+Each step is different from all the others, with the entire flight made from 60,000 hand-cut granite setts.

 Landscape architect Geoffrey Jellicoe designed the garden; sculptor Alan Collins designed and carved the stone inscription.

-The area of ground on which the memorial is situated was given as a gift to the United States of America by the people of the United Kingdom, though the area remains under the sovereignty of the United Kingdom.
-It is maintained by the Kennedy Memorial Trust, which also sponsors educational scholarships for British students to attend university in the United States.
+The area of ground on which the memorial is situated was given as a gift to the United States by the people of the United Kingdom, although the area remains under the sovereignty of the United Kingdom.

+The memorial is maintained by the Kennedy Memorial Trust, which also sponsors educational scholarships for British students to attend university in the United States.

-In 1968 the 7-ton stone was damaged by a bomb during a time of anti-Vietnam war demonstrations; it was later repaired by the sculptor.
+In 1968, the 7-ton stone was damaged by a bomb during a time of anti-Vietnam War demonstrations; it was later repaired by the sculptor.

 Magna Carta Memorial

 Situated in a grassed enclosure, on the lower slopes of Cooper's Hill, this memorial is of a domed classical style monopteros, containing a pillar of English granite on which is inscribed "To commemorate Magna Carta, symbol of Freedom Under Law".
 The memorial was created by the American Bar Association (ABA) after a suggestion by the lawyer and historian Louis Ottenberg.
 Designed by Sir Edward Maufe R.A., it was unveiled on 18 July 1957 at a ceremony attended by American and English lawyers.

 Since 1957 representatives of the ABA have visited and rededicated the Memorial, renewing pledges to the Great Charter.
 In 1971 and 1985 commemorative stones were placed on the Memorial plinth.
 In July 2000 the ABA came:

 In 2007, on its 50th anniversary, the ABA again visited Runnymede.
-During its convention it installed as President Charles Rhyne, who devised Law Day, which in the USA represents an annual reaffirmation of faith in the forces of law for peace.
+During its convention it installed as President Charles S. Rhyne, who devised Law Day, which in the United States represents an annual reaffirmation of faith in the forces of law for peace.
 Floodlights were installed in 2008 to light the memorial at night.

 In 2015, in anticipation of the 800th anniversary of the sealing of Magna Carta, the two wooden benches at the memorial were replaced by stone benches.
-On 15 June, the anniversary day, the ABA, accompanied by US Attorney General Loretta Lynch, rededicated the memorial in a ceremony led by The Princess Royal in the presence of the Queen and other members of the Royal family.
+On 15 June, the anniversary day, the ABA, accompanied by United States Attorney General Loretta Lynch, rededicated the memorial in a ceremony led by Anne, Princess Royal in the presence of Elizabeth II and other members of the British royal family.

 The Magna Carta Memorial is administered by the Magna Carta Trust, which is chaired by the Master of the Rolls.